Marty Krug

-Martin John Krug (10 September 1888 – 27 June 1966) was a major league infielder with the Boston Red Sox (1912) and Chicago Cubs (1922).
-Born Martin Johannes Krieg in Koblenz, German Empire, his parents immigrated to the United States, and he was raised in Cleveland, Ohio.
+Martin John Krug (born Martin Johannes Krieg; 10 September 1888 – 27 June 1966) was an American professional baseball infielder who played in the major leagues with the Boston Red Sox (1912) and Chicago Cubs (1922).
+Born in Koblenz, German Empire, his parents immigrated to the United States, and he was raised in Cleveland, Ohio.
 He was a backup shortstop for the 1912 World Series champion Red Sox, but had little opportunity to play behind starter Heinie Wagner.
 He was primarily a third baseman for the 1922 Cubs.
 Krug died in Glendale, Illinois, in 1966.